-The LACDA has adopted a policy that requires that a relocation assessment be completed in any circumstance in which it is anticipated even one person will be displaced as the result of a project.
+The LACDA has adopted a policy that requires that a relocation assessment be completed in any circumstance when even one person may be displaced as the result of a project.
 This policy exceeds all state and federal requirements.
-The purpose of this assessment is to ensure that the LACDA is advised early in the process of any major relocation problems that could be encountered in a project.
+The purpose of this assessment is to ensure that the LACDA is advised early in the process of any major relocation issues that may be encountered in a project.
 The early recognition of problems gives the LACDA the opportunity to cancel a project if there are excessive displacements in a project.